davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 downloads data for a fourth city
 * OpenMeteoEDA_202306_v003 processes data for a fourth city
 * OpenMeteoEDA_202306_v003 explores key metric distributions for a fourth city
+* OpenMeteoEDA_202306_v003 explores temperature vs. dewpoint for a fourth city